Turbak's invasion of Assam: Battle of Bharali

 Husain Khan, another Muslim general, arrived to reinforce Turbak's forces with six elephants, 100 cavalry, and 1,000 infantry troops.
-Reinforced by Hussain Khan, Turbak took position near the Dikrai River, across from the Ahom camp.
+Reinforced by Husain Khan, Turbak took position near the Dikrai River, across from the Ahom camp.
 However, the Ahoms were now better prepared and managed to defeat the Muslims in several engagements.
 Mula Gabharu showed immense courage on the battlefield, killing several enemy soldiers.
 She was, however, later struck by a bullet from Turbak, killing her instantly.
 The five women who accompanied her to the battlefield also died.
 The women's sacrifice galvanized the Ahom forces, which fought with renewed passion.

-The final confrontation occurred near the Bharali River, Eventually, the Ahom general Kan-Seng Barpatra Gohain managed to drive Turbak out, where Turbak was killed by a spear, presenting his severed head to the Ahom king.
+The final confrontation occurred near the Bharali River.
+Eventually, the Ahom general Kan-Seng Barpatra Gohain managed to drive Turbak out, and Turbak was killed by a spear, presenting his severed head to the Ahom king.
 The Muslims were thrown into disarray.
 The Ahoms pursued the retreating forces to the river Karatoya, at which they won a complete victory.

-Dr. M A Wazed Miah bridge over Karatoya river in Kanchdaha, Rangpur.

 Ahom forces managed to capture rich spoils of war in the form of 28 elephants, 850 horses, many cannons, and matchlocks.
-An envoy was then sent by the Ahom king to the sultan of Gauda, who, in submission, sent a princess to the Ahom court.
 Hussain Khan was captured and executed.
 To celebrate the victory, they constructed a temple and dug a tank next to the Karatoya River.
 According to local custom, they buried heads of Turbak and Hussain Khan at Charaideo Hill.